 The home run is easy to describe: You put up a slide.
 It triggers an emotional reaction in the audience.
 They sit up and want to know what you’re going to say that fits in with that image.
 Then, if you do it right, every time they think of what you said, they’ll see the image (and vice versa).
 Sure, this is different from the way everyone else does it.
 But everyone else is busy defending the status quo (which is easy) and you’re busy championing brave new innovations, which is difficult.

 We went through a long list of presentatation hook ideas coming from all the most influential speakers on the net.
 You’ll have to choose your technique based on the specific situation and on your audience.
 However, nobody said you can’t combine more of them together to craft your special perfect opening.

 In the following video, Alan Watts, master of storytelling, combines two presentation hook techniques we have analyzed.
 First, he asks couple of rhetorical questions to the viewer and then introduces a story from his personal experience with his students.
-It takes time to get to the message but when he gets there, you feel that what he’s telling you is the natural consequence of the story that brought you there.
+It takes time to get to the message but when he gets there, you feel that what he’s telling you is the natural consequence of the story that brought you there (good hook for a presentation).
 As a result, you are hooked from the beginning and the video results in impactful and memorable storytelling.